 In a hypnosis session, we do not use avoidance goals.
 Instead we define destination goals.

 What motivates you guides you.
 If you are motivated by avoiding the fear of speaking in public, you will be guided by that fear, the worst guide.
 If you are motivated by feeling comfortable and even excited to speak in public, that excitement and serenity are more likely to stay with you.
 If that is not clear enough, let’s imagine two points.
 You are at point A and you would like to go to point B, but you are so focused on leaving point A that you might get further away from point B. Why would you navigate in life differently than when you navigate in a vehicle?
 We all drive from one point to the other without detour.
 We make sure that there is enough fuel or that the battery is charged enough before proceeding to the next point.
 We should do the same for our lives: set clear actionable goals and make sure we have the resources to reach them.
 This is done through destination goals.

 Many times during the day, you are in a state of heightened suggestibility.
 You might as well make sure that you say to yourself the right suggestions.
 That amounts to having the right goals, the destination goals and framing them effectively.
 How will you do it?
 You should pay attention to the following:

 Write down all your goals on a piece of paper, all of them.
 Read them out loud.
 How many avoidance goals have you found?
 How many destination goals do you have on the paper?
 You can now reframe all the avoidance goals.

 We are passionate about helping you live a fuller and more rewarding life.
-If you have any question about performance coaching, and hypnosis, contact Renewed Edge or sign up for our newsletter.
+If you have any question about life coaching, performance coaching, counselling and hypnosis, contact Renewed Edge or sign up for our newsletter.